 Finally, I wish I had conducted a dimensional analysis of the sword at the beginning.
 When I finished the hilt and roughed out the blade, I realized the balance point was about 1” down the blade.
-I set up a systems of equations05 of force and moment. hello, 2.001 to determine what the final length of the blade needed to be for the balance point to be 2-3”.
+I set up a of force and moment. hello, 2.001 to determine what the final length of the blade needed to be for the balance point to be 2-3”.

 However, my measurements were a bit rough.
 Since I had already forged the hilt, the best way I could get a measure of how much mass was in each part of the sword was by volumetric analysis via water displacement in graduated cylinders.
 This gave a degree of accuracy to 1mL, or 1g.

-I would be able to get higher precision by weighing an unforged bar on a scale, then marking on the bar which section would be forged to a blade, which to the hilt, etc. This would have been vulnerable to other sources of error, however, such as loss of mass due to oxidation.06 in the form of metal flakes that fall off your piece when you hammer it.
+I would be able to get higher precision by weighing an unforged bar on a scale, then marking on the bar which section would be forged to a blade, which to the hilt, etc. This would have been vulnerable to other sources of error, however, such as loss of mass due to in the form of metal flakes that fall off your piece when you hammer it.

 Ultimately, the tip of the sword broke off during forging, so the balance point is still around 1”.